PaperPrototype/Intro-to-Scripting-Games-Java/02 - Colors/english.md

 background(0, 0, 0);
 ```

-If your a nerd, you can just skip this explanation and head strait to the docs here [https://processing.org/reference/#color](https://processing.org/reference/#color)
+If you are a nerd, you can skip this explanation and head strait to the docs here [https://processing.org/reference/#color](https://processing.org/reference/#color)

 Otherwise keep reading for my exemplary guidance.